RosboneMako/MakoCelo/README.md

 they are playing.
 By clicking a players name (left/right), each players individual stats will be called up on your web browser.
 Left clicking calls up Relics stats and left clicking calls up COH2.Org stats.
+Presing CTRL and Left mouse button sends the player name selected to google translate.
+CTRL and RIGHT mouse send you to Coh2.Org main page for that player.

-Stats displayed by this program are limited to what is available in the local log file.
+Stats displayed by this program are limited to what is available in the local log file at runtime.

 For a full featured program please search CELO on COH2.Org for the original program.
 The Company of Heroes ELO program.
 Or